fedeluis/fedeluis/README.md

 # 👋 Hi, I’m Federico

-I'm a Computer Engineer that loves all kind of technology.
+I'm a MSc Computer Engineer student that loves all kind of technology.